On a quest to improve your health? Try this herbal tea!

 The chamomile herb is anti-spasmodic, meaning it helps soothe natural spasms within the body — including the gut.
 Thus, it can soothe your upset digestive tract.
 It also contains bitter compounds called sesquiterpene lactones, which support the pancreas in producing the necessary digestive enzymes to break down food effectively.

 And because chamomile has a calming effect on the body, a cup of tea can be particularly useful for digestive conditions, like irritable bowel syndrome (IBS) and stomach ulcers.
+(Click through to learn how fennel tea eases digestive upset, too.)

 6. Chamomile maintains healthy blood sugar levels.